philipbrown/worldpay/README.md

 ###To Do list
 The following items are things that I want to add to this package.
-* More detailed documentation of every WorldPay option
 * Validations to ensure that FuturePay requests are correct before they are sent to WorldPay
-* Exceptions to prevent weird things happening

 If you want to contribute any of the above items, that would be amazing.